winkm89/teachPress/readme.txt

 Please note the [teachPress 6.0 Upgrade Information](https://mtrv.wordpress.com/2016/12/30/teachpress-6-0-upgrade-information/)

 == Changelog ==

+= 6.0.4 - (14.05.2017) =
+* New: Publication type "patent" added (#59)
+* New: [tpcloud, tplist, tpsearch]: New parameters "author_separator" and "editor_separator" added (#58)
+* Changed: [tpcloud]: nofollow attributes for tag links added
+* Changed: [tpcloud]: URL values in jump menus splitted
+* Changed: Expansion for special chars which will be detected during the import
+* Bugfix: Fix for displaying editors as authors for periodical in RTF and text exports
+* Bugfix: [tpcloud]: Fix align setting for the "show all" button
+* Bugfix: [tpsingle]: Fix for displaying editors as authors for collections and periodical
+* Bugfix: [template: teachPress original small]: Remove annoying extra space in bibliographic template (#54)
+* Bugfix: [template: teachPress original small]: Years were displayed twice in publication lists (#10)

 = 6.0.3 - (17.02.2017) =
 * Bugfix: [tpsearch]: Fixed a PHP warning which occurs if "as_filter" is enabled.